varunkumardev/amitmerchant1990.github.io/_posts/2020-09-12-class-based-model-factories-in-laravel-8.md

 });
 ```

 As you can tell, there isn't any class involved in this.
-And the syntax is also quite hard yo remember with all those Closures and *"magic"* variables like `$factory`.
+And the syntax is also quite hard to remember with all those Closures and *"magic"* variables like `$factory`.

 Laravel 8 has attempted to solve this.
 Let's look at how.

 ## Class based model factories

-In a nutshell, the model factories aren't simply PHP classes anymore.
+In a nutshell, the model factories aren't simply PHP files anymore.
 They are now full-fledged PHP classes which come with some added goodies.

 So, if you create a new factory for the `Book` model using the following Artisan command,